GREENSBORO — The secret’s out, as if it were ever really a secret at all: N.C. A&T’s track and field teams are pretty darn good.

 Now senior Kayla White heads into the NCAAs as the top seed in both the 100 and 200, coming off an NCAA indoor title in the 200 back in March.

-“I want to double in the 100 and 200,” White says.
+“I want to double in the 100 and 200,” said White.
 “I want to win, which I will, and also I’m on the list for The Bowerman (Award).
 It would be really cool if I could win that.
 It would mean the world to me.
 No woman from an HBCU has won that award yet.
 If they see me do that, it could push other athletes from HBCUs to follow their dreams and take the sport seriously, to love it the way I love this sport.”

 White was a sophomore when Belcher was a senior.
 By then, A&T had turned a corner, blossoming into a MEAC powerhouse with national contenders.